 Tomorrow's data center

-While no one can predict what the future holds, where data centers are concerned at least you can look at emerging technologies and plan accordingly.
-Here are a few data center design strategies to watch.
+While no one can predict what the future holds, we can plan for emerging technologies in the data center.
+Here are a few data center strategies to watch.

 Software-defined networking (SDN) promises a virtual network infrastructure that can be provisioned as easily as setting up a new virtual server.
 But real-world SDNs are hard to find and require significant management and resources.
 Continue Reading